Contact Us

 Looking to the future

 Thankfully, the role of the CIO today is a far cry from what it was when the role was first established.
-With the rise of cloud – something all CIOs plan to focus on in the next 12 months – and other emerging tools of the trade, CIOs must connect their work to business impact.
+CIOs are no longer solely focused on keeping the lights on.
+The leading CIOs must connect their work to measurable business impact.

-There are many other areas of Genpact's CIO study I could explore – and I talk through some of them in this video – but I encourage you to read the report for yourself.
+There are many other areas of Genpact's CIO study I could explore, but I encourage you to read the report for yourself.
 You will discover industry- and country-specific insights, as well as checklists, to help more CIOs take the pilot's seat.
 Remember, CIOs that move quickly will be the ones with the most to gain.

 Visit our latest CIO study